EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 Clothings porting is a MUCH MORE complex process than anything else that was described previously.
 Be ready that it will take a LOT of time and there's no guarantee that it will work eventually.
-This guide recomendations WILL NOT allow you to make a colorable nor a physical clothes.
+This guide's recommendations WILL NOT allow you to make colorable or physical clothes.
 You have been warned.

 ## 1. Finding the most suitable "donor" model

-Every movement is driven by the bones, and every bone influence is determined by a weights.
+Every movement is driven by the bones, and every bone's influence is determined by weights.
-Weights is the crucial part when we're talking about the clothes porting.
+Weights are the crucial part when we're talking about clothes porting.
-You can't just go straightforward and insert it into the game, it'll be just static model.
+You can't just go straight and insert it into the game, it'll be just a static model.
-Without right armature and weights the game will not recognize imported model as the clothings.
+Without the right armature and weights the game will not recognize the imported model as the clothing.
 So, we need to find and "borrow" them.

 Open the model in Blender that you want to port.
-As example, I'll use Enterprise and her coat.
+For example, I'll use Enterprise and her coat.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182175591-01bdecaa-016b-4150-b110-cd93a38d39d0.png)

 So, the model is here.
-Now we need to get rid from every part that is not her coat.
+Now we need to get rid of every part that is not her coat.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182177338-302ca83b-261d-45c2-8f44-6ca6525cc42e.png)